ChongWuLab/dna_foundation_benchmark/README.md

 </p>

 ## Genomic data processing
 We collected the preprocessed datasets of genomic tasks from published works with DNA sequences and corresponding labels.
-We further processed these datasets for train-test split, and the processed datasets can be downloaded **here**.
+We further processed these datasets for train-test split, and the processed datasets can be downloaded [here](https://osf.io/fusgr/files/osfstorage).
 We maintained the training and testing split of datasets from their original works if available; otherwise, we randomly split the samples into a ratio of 7:3 for training and testing.
 Detailed descriptions of each dataset can be found in our supplementary materials **Dataset naming** section.

 ## Zero-shot embedding generation
 After running scripts `job_scripts/inference_dnabert2.py`, `job_scripts/inference_ntv2.py`, `job_scripts/inference_hyena.py`, with arguments specifying name of dataset folder, output pooling method and maximum sequence length, csv files will be generated containing the zero-shot embeddings of sequences for training and testing data.